JJ8428/TuringMachineSimulator/README.md

 Please note that any transition table file that accepts a binary string as binary number read from left to right (as stated in the project instructions).

+## Format of transition table files:

+There is no naming convention for the transition table files.
+They are only named as is so they are easy to identify.
+There is however a strict syntax the user must follow.

+Files are to be formatted akin to this example:

+  ><p>SHIFTSTART 0 SHIFTSTART 0 RIGHT</p>
+  ><p>SHIFTSTART 1 SHIFTSTART 1 RIGHT</p>
+  ><p>SHIFTSTART b SHIFTCOPYA b LEFT</p>

+  ><p>SHIFTCOPYA 0 SHIFTCOPYZERO X RIGHT</p>
+  ><p>SHIFTCOPYA 1 SHIFTCOPYONE X RIGHT</p>
+  ><p>SHIFTCOPYA X SHIFTCOPYA b LEFT</p>
+  ><p>SHIFTCOPYA Y SHIFTCOPYB Y RIGHT</p>
+  ><p>SHIFTCOPYA b SHIFTCOPYB b RIGHT</p>

+  ><p>SHIFTCOPYZERO b SHIFTCOPYA 0 LEFT</p>
+  ><p>SHIFTCOPYZERO Y SHIFTFINAL Y RIGHT</p>

+  ><p>SHIFTCOPYONE b SHIFTCOPYA 1 LEFT</p>
+  ><p>SHIFTCOPYONE Y SHIFTFINAL Y RIGHT

+  ><p>SHIFTCOPYB b SHIFTFINAL Y RIGHT</p>

+  The first column is the current state, and the second column is the input symbol that is read.
+The next three columns are the new state, the symbol to be written, and the motion of the tape head.

+<b>THIS IS DIRECT COPY AND PASTE FROM THE PROJECT PDF.<b>

+Please note the states are divided into chunks based on the first column.
+The start state of a TM will always be the state that has the substring START in its name (not case sensitive).
+So in this case, the start state is SHIFTSTART since it has START in the state's name.

+Halt states are states that have zero transitions.
+Look at the last line of the file.
+SHIFTCOPY on reading b goes to SHIFTFINAL.
+Okay, but SHIFTFINAL has no transitions, so SHIFTFINAL is created as a halt state, a state with no transitions mapped.
+How does the TM decide if it reaches a halt state to accept/reject the string?
+Again this lies in the state name.
+Halt states with the substring FINAL in its state name will accept the string (not case sensitive).
+If the halt state does not have FINAL in its name, it rejects.
+This is very useful for creating trap states to force a rejection.

+The halt states in the TM will be states that have no transitions.
+So in this case,

 ## How to run:

 ```python